romdotzip/JoshsItemsRoR2/README.md

 - <ins>**Josh’s Drones**</ins>
    - Not an item, but makes drones work way better
    - Better drone AI.
 Drones attack the enemy you ping, or go to the place you ping
+   - \+ Can spawn a drone for debugging
-   - \- Does not do anything yet
+   - \- Not sure if changing the max distance for drones worked, or does anything yet

 ## Future work
 - <ins>**Josh’s Laptop**</ins> (green item)